kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

     Name string `json:"name"`

     // conditions is the set of adverse conditions reported by
     // the CSI node plugin for this volume on this node.
+Keyed by
+    // (status, reason) to match the CSI spec's uniqueness rule for
+    // VolumeHealthEntry.
     // +optional
     // +listType=map
     // +listMapKey=status
+    // +listMapKey=reason
     Conditions []VolumeHealthCondition `json:"conditions,omitempty"`

     LastProbeTime metav1.Time `json:"lastProbeTime,omitempty"`